Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 ### [Elliptical Grid Mapping](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/elliptical_grid_mapping.md) based:

  - **[Squelched Grid Open Mapping](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/squelched_grid_open_mapping.md)**
-    - Forward mapping: Corner to corner diagonals pull the cursor more from all positions.
+    - Forward mapping: Corner-to-corner diagonals pull the cursor more from all positions.
 This effect is strengthened closer to the sides and corners.
     - Inverse mapping: Axes pull the cursor more from all positions.
 This effect is strengthened closer to the sides and corners.

 <div>

 - **[Vertical Squelch Open Mapping](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/vertical_squelch_open_mapping.md)**
-    - Forward mappings: Corner to corner diagonals pull the cursor more from the X-axis and less from the Y-axis.
+    - Forward mappings: Corner-to-corner diagonals pull the cursor more from the X-axis and less from the Y-axis.
 This effect is strengthened closer to the sides and corners.
     - Inverse mappings: Axes pull the cursor more from the X-axis and less from the Y-axis.
 This effect is strengthened closer to the sides and corners.

 <div>

 - **[Horizontal Squelch Open Mapping](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/horizontal_squelch_open_mapping.md)**
-    - Forward mappings: Corner to corner diagonals pull the cursor more from the Y-axis and less from the X-axis.
+    - Forward mappings: Corner-to-corner diagonals pull the cursor more from the Y-axis and less from the X-axis.
 This effect is strengthened closer to the sides and corners.
     - Inverse mappings: Axes pull the cursor more from the Y-axis and less from the X-axis.
 This effect is strengthened closer to the sides and corners.

 <div>